Huanshere/VideoLingo/README.md

 > **Note:** For Windows and macOS users, it's recommended to install FFmpeg via package managers (Chocolatey/Homebrew):
 > ```choco install ffmpeg``` (Windows) or ```brew install ffmpeg``` (macOS).
-> If not installed, the program will download FFmpeg locally.
+> If not installed, the program will download FFmpeg locally, but may raise error during dubbing.

 1. Clone the repository